 I’ve noticed that when I’m feeling unsafe, I might have extremely negative thoughts like questioning a relationship, or my work and wanting to “quit”, which can be hard to overcome logically because I’m emotionally worked up.

 In the past, my flight response may have been the right thing to do, which is why my mind wants to encourage that autopilot response again.
-But knowing I can’t outrun my spiritual lessons, I’ve found great value in learning how to stay and take care of my smoke-detector.
+But knowing I can’t outrun my spiritual lessons, I’ve found great value in learning how to stay and take care of my smoke detector.

 For example, knowing that I’m actually feeling unsafe, I often find solutions like “talking it out with the person” or simply having a whiteboard session about my business’ direction was what I needed.